 When it comes to people-facing solutions, optimization for ‘quicker’ or ‘easier’ should be looked at from the user’s point of view, not from that of the service provider.
 Different methods for automation, where automation is an option, should be weighed based on the suitability for users, not on the ease of implementation or the coolness factor of the solution.
 When we’re replacing human touch with automation, we need to be aware of the non-scripted aspects of interactions that make a difference.

 Not everything that is done at the service desk follows a script.
 When evaluating improvement opportunities that include a significant automation element, go to the people that it will affect the most.
 One of the things that becomes apparent when observing the work of service desk professionals is the need for empathy in their role.
-Bringing AI into your ITSM strategy is not to try and fake human interactions, but to leverage modern AI capabilities with sentiment analysis and more.
+AI in service management is a strategy and is not to try and fake human interactions, but to leverage modern AI capabilities with sentiment analysis and more.

 Account Executive – Americas at Symphony SummitAI